patrick-tssn/LM-Research-Hub/README.md

 # LLM4Academic

 LLM4Academic is a repository for everything I want to know about large language models (LLMs).
-There are two parts in this repository: (1) Theory: reading list, survey, curated sources; (2) Practice: insightful experiment, demo, framework.
+There are two parts in this repository: (1) Theory: reading list, survey, curated sources; (2) Practice: insightful experiment (demo, framework, etc.) implemented by myself.

 > *"**In theory, theory and practice are the same.
 In practice, they are not**."*